majidakbari/mail-service/readme.md

 `localhost:{{PMA_ADDRESS}}` (default equals to http://localhost:9092)

 ### Tests
+There are different types of testing methods which you can find under `app/tests` directory.
+Tests are divided to the following groups:
+* FeatureApplicationLevelTests
+* FeatureIndexLogsTests
+* FeatureSendMultipleEmailsTests
+* FeatureSendSingleEmailTests

 To run tests, in the terminal type the following command:
 ```bash
 docker-compose exec app vendor/bin/phpunit